-The first difference between community draws and instructed sessions is compensation.
-In a CD a nominal fee is collected from each participant.
+The first difference is compensation.
+In a community draw, a nominal fee is collected from each participant.
 The pool of these funds pays the basic costs of the draw, including the model’s pay.
 There is usually no formal contract, no withholding, no benefits, and usually no promise of employment beyond the current commitment.
 Payments are made in cash and reporting to the IRS is left to the model.

 At a college, university, institute or museum, things are usually different.
-More often than not you will sign a contract, fill out a W-9 form, have your pay mailed by check or directly deposited to your bank account, and will have withholding taken from the funds before you receive them.
+More often than not you will sign a contract, fill out a W9 form, have your pay mailed by check or directly deposited to your bank account.
+Also, withholding will usually be taken from the funds before you receive them.
 At universities you are considered an LTE (limited time employee) with all of the formalities and responsibilities of full-time employment, but none of the benefits.
 Expect a visit to each HR department before your first session on any campus.
-I’m employed by five University of Wisconsin schools, and though I am paid with one check through one payroll department, each campus employs me separately.
+I’m employed by five University of Wisconsin schools, and although I am paid with one check through one payroll department, each campus employs me separately.

-In deference to these these realities, basic protocol for modeling is especially important in an instructed classroom.
+In deference to these realities, basic protocol for modeling is especially important in an instructed classroom.
 The norms regarding being dressed in a robe at all times (other than upon the dais) takes on even greater importance.
 From beginning to end behavior while on campus needs to be professional.
-The students will be instructed (before meeting their first model) to avoid speaking to you directly, except when invited to do so by the professor.
-They will not be allowed phones, tablets, cameras, or any other recording device while a model is present.
+The students will be instructed to avoid speaking to you directly, except when invited to do so by the professor.
+Often, they will not be allowed phones, tablets, cameras, or any other recording device while a model is present.

-Often these classes will be lower level classes populated by freshman and sophomores.
+Most of these classes will be lower level classes populated by freshman and sophomores.
 It is here that they learn the basic knowledge and techniques foundational to all forms of art mediums.
-Here, in entry-level courses, impressionable young adults (usually 18 to 21 years old) will have their first experiences creating art from live, adult, naked human beings.
-Some of the kids may be sexually experienced themselves, but others will have come from very sheltered upbringings.
+Here, in the entry-level courses, impressionable young adults (18 to 20 years old) will have their first encounters with creating art from a live, adult, naked human being.
+Some of the students may be sexually active themselves and therefore will be more mature, but others will have come from very sheltered upbringings.
 They may have never seen a naked person other than themselves in real life.
 Their anxiety will almost certainly be high.

-Before class it's important to be quiet and unassuming.
+It is important before class to be quiet and unassuming.
 It’s my habit to get completely ready and then to sit quietly in a chair placed by the side of the dais with my head down reading a newspaper article or book.
-Students filing into the classroom will see me, immediately know that I am “the dude that they have to see naked” but, observing from a distance, will assess me as quiet and non-threatening.
-When I am peaceful and calm it has the desired effect of reducing their anxiety.
+Students filing into the classroom will see me, immediately know that I am “the dude that they will soon have to see naked” but assess me as quiet and non-threatening.
+If I am peaceful and calm it will have the effect of reducing their anxiety.
 Then everyone can focus on the goals of the lesson!
+(Yay)

-It's possible to be asked to do anything in an instructed course: a progressive schedule starting with gestures and ending with a long pose, all gestures, a single long pose, a “draped” (clothed) pose, sitting for portrait or sculpture, a costumed or diorama draw, etc. The instructor will always take some time to speak with the model briefly before the class, explaining the lesson plan and the desired poses.
-Usually the instructor will allow the model to choose ‘fitting’ poses based on the needs of the lesson and the time available for each, and then negotiate alterations to better it.
+It is possible to be asked to do anything in an instructed course: a progressive schedule starting with gestures and ending with a long pose, all gestures, a single long pose, a “draped” (clothed) pose, sitting for portrait or sculpture, a costumed or diorama draw, etc. The instructor will always take some time to speak with the model briefly before the class, explaining the lesson plan and the desired poses.
+Usually the instructor will allow the model to choose ‘fitting’ poses based on the needs of the lesson and then will negotiate slight alterations to better it.

-Some instructors will let you time the poses, especially if you have a nice program like “seconds pro“ that shows “time remaining,” has helpful beeps, and can be set to any required program.
-Some instructors insist on timing every pose themselves.
+Some instructors want to time every pose themselves.
+Some instructors will let you time the poses, especially if you have a nice app like “Seconds Pro“ on your phone.
+It shows “time remaining,” has helpful beeps, and can be set to any required program.
 I find it helpful to time long pauses.
 This ensures that I will be allowed to break the pose after the allotted time.
-When instructor's want to time the poses, there is a risk that you will end up holding a pose longer than suggested if the professor loses track of the time, or is simply inconsiderate.
+When instructors insist on timing the poses, there is a risk that you will end up holding a pose longer than suggested if the professor loses track of the time, or is simply inconsiderate.
 If this be the case, caution should be exercised in successive poses created for this particular professor.

 The attributes of a model most prized by instructors are attentiveness, enthusiasm, appropriateness of suggested poses, and excellence in performing them.
 The attributes of an instructor that are most prized by a model are friendly (rather than demanding) negotiations of needs and poses, consideration of the model’s condition and comfort while in poses, and respectful warm communication in the presence of students.

-A good professor will always check with you before asking you to extend the pose.
-A good professor will always ask permission before approaching you, and will never actually touch your person (unless they accidentally graze your skin while pointing an anatomy feature out to a student).
-I will always try to give artists my best posing, but a good professor makes the task that much more enjoyable.
+A good professor will always check with you before asking you to extend a pose.
+A good professor will always ask permission before approaching you, and will never actually touch your person (unless they accidentally graze your skin while pointing out an anatomy feature for a student).
+I will always enjoy giving artists my best posing, but a good professor makes the task so much more enjoyable.

 Near the end of the semester I showed up early for class one day, as was my habit, and began dressing the dais.
-Only one student, a young lady was in the classroom while I was preparing.
+This was a private all-girls college, and only one young lady was in the classroom while I was preparing.
 By this time she had already drawn me during several previous classes.
 As a result, I was at ease around her… my usual happy, energy filled self.
 I chatted easily with her (or perhaps ‘at’ her) about the wonderful session I had at another university earlier that day.
 I remember that she was mostly quiet, while I did most the talking.
 Shortly, the rest of the class and the professor arrived and this casual conversation was forgotten.

 When next I arrived to model for the same class, the professor asked to talk to me alone in the hallway.
 There she reported that the student I had the casual conversation with the week before had reported me to the dean.
-Aparently, my conversing with her while alone in the classroom together caused her great anxiety.
+The professor told me that this particular student suffered from a mild form of autism, and my speaking to her, while we were alone together, caused her great anxiety.
 The professor was not angry with me, and even assured me that she had defended me to the dean… but advised me to be more careful in the future.

-I am passionate about my craft, and I take criticism very seriously.
-The impact on me was as deep as the lesson was clear.
+The impact on me was severe.
+I am passionate about my craft, and I take criticism hard.
+The lesson for me was clear.
 These young impressionable artists need to be approached with caution, maturity, and graciousness at all times.
 In a university setting it is always best to “err on the side of caution.”
 The work is rewarding, but the model is called to a higher level of behavior than at community draws.

-Unlike many other models, I like doing intro courses.
+I often say that unlike other models, I like doing intro courses.
 In an intro course is where you can get snickering or inappropriate comments from brand new, less mature young adults.
-But this is also the place where a lifetime of artistic creativity may begin.
+But this is also the place where a lifetime love for art may be born.
 I love to think that my behavior as their model (perhaps their first ever model) if it is authentic and passionate, will help to set the tone for their own passion.
 And just maybe, one of these young artists will embark on a famous career, one day to be considered a ‘master’ with works hanging in famous galleries!